 Make Dinner with Local Ingredients from the Dripping Springs Farmers Market

-Since we are all doing a little more food preparation from home, it’s easy to feel stuck in a cooking rut.
+With the weather cooling down we're craving some delicious home cooking and warm meals.
 When we need a little inspiration, we head to our local Wednesday market at the Triangle in downtown Dripping Springs.
 Combine flavors in interesting ways by collecting fresh veggies, fruits and herbs and remember - what grows together goes together.

 Before you go to the market, have in mind some super basic meal formats that are adaptable to a wide range of produce.
 Consider meals like pasta, pizza, tacos, frittatas, and big grain salads.
 Stepping foot into the market can be a little overwhelming, but if you have a plan, you are far less likely to waste food or buy something you don’t necessarily need.